ttm/music/README.md

 #### idealized usage example
 We didn't have the opportunity yet to make Music all we want it to be.
-Here is an example of what one should be able to do:
+Here is one example of what we idealize:

 ```python
 import music as M